netanelreese/netanelreese/README.md

 ![](https://komarev.com/ghpvc/?username=netanelreese&style=flat)

 ### 💼  Things that I'm currently working on:
-* nothing
-* 🔜
+* Masters of Computer Science at the Georgia Institute of Technology
+* PhD in Computer Science with Neural Basis of Cognition certificate
+* Finding a topic for my dissertation/thesis in the intersection of Computer and Cognitive Science.

 ### Goals :trophy:
-* Make a compilation of all major texts of Islam in the same way Sefaria did for Judaism
 * Find more goals

  ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">